cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 {% include toc title="Table of Contents" %}

 WARNING!
-This is ***EXTREMELY*** dangerous.
-Even following these steps *exactly* could still result in an *irrecoverable brick* as the DSi's NAND is very low quality, especially if you flash more than once!
-Only use this as the *very last resort*!
+This is ***dangerous***.
+Even following these steps exactly still has potential to brick the DSi as the NAND is very low quality, especially if you flash multiple times!
+This should only be used as a last resort!
 {: .notice--danger}

 Do not skip *anything* on this page, any mistake greatly increases chance of bricking your DSi.
 {: .notice--info}

 First, a few safer alternatives to why you might want to do this:
-- Uninstalling Unlaunch can be done using the Unlaunch installer `.dsi` file (instructions in the FAQ)
 - Installing DSiWare can be done using hiyaCFW or TWiLight Menu++
 - Recovering pictures can be done using ninfs, in combination with hiyaCFW or TWiLight Menu++ if you want them on console
-- Restoring an Unlaunch button configuration could be done by resetting it (instructions in the FAQ).
+- Restoring an Unlaunch button configuration can be done from the Unlaunch menu
 - Booting into Unlaunch resulting in an error?
 Take out your SD card and try again.
 If it works, then it's a fault with your SD card and restoring a NAND backup won't fix it
+- "An error has occurred..." on boot is a hiyaCFW error and is not related to your NAND, see the [troubleshooting](troubleshooting#hiyacfw) page for more information
+- Any errors in TWiLight Menu++ are unrelated and you should try reinstalling TWiLight Menu++ or ask for help on Discord
+- Uninstalling Unlaunch, whether by flashing NAND or using its uninstaller, should avoided unless absolutely necessary, you can set the autoboot keys to "Launcher" and your DSi will be like stock

 The only thing you should be doing with your NAND is installing Unlaunch.
-Use the alternatives otherwise
+Use the alternatives otherwise.

 ## Requirements

-- Your NAND backup from the same DSi
+- Your NAND backup **from the same DSi**
-- Version 1.6.0 of fwTool
+- The latest release of [SafeNANDManager](https://github.com/DS-Homebrew/SafeNANDManager/releases/latest/download/SafeNANDManager.nds)
 - A way to run homebrew with NAND access, such as Unlaunch or Memory Pit
-- A way to launch homebrew applications that isn't through Unlaucnh
-  - Such tools include [GodMode9i](https://github.com/RocketRobz/GodMode9i/releases), HBMenu or TWiLight Menu++
-  - fwTool 1.6.0 turns off the console immediately when launched directly from Unlaunch
 - [no$gba](https://problemkaputt.de/gba.htm), to check your nand backup (Download the 'Windows gaming version')
   - macOS and Linux users can use [WINE](https://winehq.org) to run no$gba
-  - You will also need to dump the "DSi firmware files", `BIOSDSI7.ROM` and `BIOSDSI9.ROM`
+  - You will also need a dump of the "DSi firmware files", `BIOSDSI7.ROM` and `BIOSDSI9.ROM`
-- A hex editor
-  - Windows users can use [HxD](https://mh-nexus.de/en/hxd/)
-  - macOS users can use [Hex Fiend](http://ridiculousfish.com/hexfiend/)
-  - Linux users can use TODO

 ## Testing your NAND backup
 It is very important to test that your nand backup is working before attempting to restore it to your console, if it shows a brick error in no$gba it will most likely brick your console too.